yfisher-lab/design-files/README.md

 # design-files
-Repository of useful design files for fly research
+Repository with a collection useful design files for fly research.

+These have been obtained from the fly neuro-community...mostly Janelia and the amazing Stephen Holtz